What is short-term life insurance?

 • You’ve been convicted of a felony and are waiting for your probationary period to end.

-Annual renewable life insurance policies are convenient, but may also be more expensive than a comparable standard term life policy.
+Annual renewable life insurance policies are often convenient, but may also be more expensive than a comparable standard term life policy.

 Ready to shop for life insurance?